 Request a Title Transfer Inspection

 Before any property changes ownership in the City of Wichita, all wells on the property are required to be inspected.
 If the well is for personal use, the water must also be tested.

-Title Transfer Inspections consist of a water quality program records review, an on-site inspection of any water well(s), inspector-drawn water samples and any on-site wastewater system.
+A Title Transfer Inspection can consist of a water quality program records review, an on-site inspection of any water well(s), inspector-drawn water samples and any on-site wastewater system.

-The fee for a Title Transfer Inspection is $125, which is required to be paid prior to inspection.
+The current fee for a Title Transfer Inspection is $125, which is required to be paid prior to inspection.
 Water testing and multiple rechecks will incur additional charges.
 Inspection reports may be provided within five (5) business days of request for an additional fee of $100.

 Title Transfer Inspection Request

 After all the necessary inspection(s), corrections, sampling, connections, or other work has been completed, an inspection report will be mailed, emailed, or faxed to the person requesting the Title Transfer Inspection.
-A copy can be sent to the property owner, buyer or the mortgage company by request.
+A copy can be sent to the property owner, buyer, and/or realtor(s), if email addresses are provided.